Configuration

 You can set the class, key and route_key.

-• route_key is the value to be retrieved directly from the request in case none is available.
+classis the model to set as tenantkeyis the column used to query against the set tenant modelroute_keyis the value to be retrieved directly from the request in case none is available.

 # Users